hcn1519/hcn1519.github.io/_i18n/en/_posts/2020-05-21-bitcode_implementation.md

 ### Symbolication for Apps with Bitcode Enabled

 - Recompilation by the App Store during archiving makes dSYM generated during app development unusable.
 Matching dSYM with the app binary is based on the UUID included in the binary.
 Hence, when a rebuild occurs (even if there are no code changes), the dSYM from the previous build cannot match the subsequent one.
-Therefore, dSYMs generated during archiving cannot be used for symbolication of Crash Reports in the App Store.
+Therefore, dSYMs generated during archiving cannot be used to symbolicate Crash Reports in the App Store.
 - Therefore, when uploading dSYMs to Third Party Crash Analysis platforms after enabling bitcode, it is **essential** to download the files from Xcode Organizer or iTunes Connect.

 ### bcsymbolmap

-- During archiving, there is a checkbox in iTunes Connect that decides whether to upload the app's Symbols.
-Disabling this checkbox causes Xcode to obfuscate the symbols included in the dSYM of the app before binary upload (e.g., "__hidden#109_").
+- During archiving, a checkbox in iTunes Connect decides whether to upload the app's Symbols.
+Turning off this checkbox causes Xcode to obfuscate the symbols included in the dSYM of the app before binary upload (e.g., "__hidden#109_").
 These obfuscated symbols are decrypted using a file called `.bcsymbolmap`.
 Therefore, dSYM files for bitcode-enabled binaries always include the corresponding `.bcsymbolmap`.
-- When uploading dSYMs to Third Party Crash Analysis platforms, dSYMs downloaded from Xcode are already decrypted and can be uploaded directly.
+- When uploading dSYMs to Third Party Crash Analysis platforms, dSYMs downloaded from Xcode are decrypted and can be uploaded directly.
 However, dSYMs downloaded directly from iTunes Connect need to be decrypted manually.

 ```shell
 xcrun dsymutil -symbol-map <path to BCSymbolMaps in xcarchive> <path to downloaded dSYM directory>